gnolang/blog/posts/test6-announcement.md

 You will need to include your Discord handle in the registry in order to receive an invite to the valoper Discord channel.
 This is where you will signal your interest in joining Test6, and a GovDAO member(s) will be responsible for making and voting on the proposals to add new validators to the Test6 network.
 This process is a step in testing validator onboarding and the governance system leading up to beta mainnet.

-Please note: registering your validator profile and validating on Test6 does not guarantee a validator slot on the beta mainnet.
-However, active participation and contributions to Test6 will help establish credibility and may improve chances for future validator acceptance.
+Please note: registering your validator profile and validating on Test6 does not guarantee a validator slot on the beta mainnet, or any future gno.land networks.
+However, active participation and contributions to testnets will help establish credibility and may improve chances for future validator acceptance.
 The initial validator amount and valset will ultimately be selected through GovDAO T1 governance proposals and acceptance.

 ## User Registry Realm